smaillimp/focus-track-javascript-advanced/react/part-one/README.md

 8. Don't render the "count-down" button when the counter value is smaller or equals 0.
 See: https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical--operator

-9. Add a yellow background color to the `div` Use a CSS class.
+9. Add a yellow background color to the `div`.
+Use a CSS class.

 10. Add a red font color to the counter value if it is larger than 10.
 Use a CSS class.